-Hunting License in South Dakota - Steps to Buy in SD
+Hunting License in South Dakota - Steps to Buy Your SD License & Tags

 Hunting LicenseGuidesHunter Education

-We submit your course results to the state.
-The state will issue and email you your permanent Hunter Education Certificate (Card).
+• We submit your course results to TPWD.
+They will issue and email you your permanent Hunter Education Certificate (Card) in 24 hours (this can take 3-4 days when completed outside of hunting season, April-July); however, when taken during peak hunting season, August-March, it's processed in 24 hours.
 This is valid for use in all 50 USA States (including South Dakota), Mexico, Canada, and any other country or US Territory that has reciprocity with IHEA-USA & State Issued Hunter Education Certificates.

 Select Your South Dakota Hunting License